First, you may be thinking:

 Thrive Ultimatum Scarcity Marketing Plugin for WordPress

-To help you create an exceptional scarcity marketing strategy, check out Thrive Ultimatum for WordPress.
+To help you create an effective scarcity marketing strategy, check out Thrive Ultimatum for WordPress.

 Thrive Ultimatum is an all-in-one scarcity marketing tool that will help you create and track multiple campaigns of various types, including fixed date campaigns, recurring campaigns and evergreen campaigns.